 Prosecuting for the Council in the Magistrates Court - An Essential Guide with Colin Beaumont

-This seminar will explore the tricky issues you should be aware of when prosecuting in the Magistrates’ Court on behalf of the Council.
+This live and interactive 4-hour virtual classroom seminar over 2 sessions will explore the tricky issues you should be aware of when prosecuting in the Magistrates’ Court on behalf of the Council.

 It will focus on the law, practice and procedure of the Magistrates’ Court with a heavy emphasis upon prosecuting criminal trials.
 There will be tips on what to say in your opening speech and your closing speech and everything in between.